 The Organizer is someone who is involved with the LLC formation.
 The Organizer may or may not be a member, such as a mentor, attorney, or accountant, but any of the initial member(s) could be listed as an organizer.

-If the organizer agrees to the terms, they will sign and provide their contact information, along with sending the state filing fee.
+If the organizer agrees to the terms, they will sign and provide their contact information and send the state filing fee.

 Related: Who can be an LLC Organizer?